MatinSasan/I_learned_today/README.md

 ### Docker: cleaning up unused containers and images
 - containers and images are permenant.
 Any rebuild creates a new container-instance (upon `docker run`) and a new image, which leaves the previous image as a dangling one.
-> Dangling images are layers that have no relationship to any tagged images.
-They no longer serve a purpose and consume disk space.

 - **to remove unused containers**:
 1. `docker ps -a`, grab the container's id
+2. `docker rm <id>` to remove any container, also `docker container prune` to remove ALL stopped containers - be careful!
-2. `docker rm <id>` (`docker run --rm image_name` to automatically delete when it exits)
+> `docker run --rm image_name` to automatically delete when it exits

 - **to remove unused images**:
-1. `docker images -a` and grab the id of any untaged dangling ones, or `docker images -f dangling=true` to only show them.
+4. `docker images -a` and grab the id of any untaged dangling ones, or `docker images -f dangling=true` to only show them.
-2. `docker image prune` to remove dangling ones, or `docker rmi <id>` any image in general.
+5. `docker image prune` to remove dangling ones, or `docker rmi <id>` any image in general.
+> Dangling images are layers that have no relationship to any tagged images.
+They no longer serve a purpose and consume disk space.